First Home Owner Grant Checklist

 0 of 20 documents completed (0%)

-You need documents totaling 100 points.
-Mix and match from the options below:
+You need documents totalling 100 points.
+Mix and match below.
+Coral can certify copies as a Commissioner for Declarations.

 Driver’s Licence (40 points)

-Current Queensland or Australian driver’s licence.
-Must show your photo and current address.
+Current Queensland or Australian driver’s licence showing your photo and current address.

 Australian Passport (70 points)

 Current Australian passport.
-International passports don’t count for Australian citizenship proof.
+International passports do not count for citizenship proof.

 Birth Certificate (70 points)

-Full birth certificate (not extract) issued by Australian Registry of Births, Deaths & Marriages.
+Full birth certificate (not an extract) issued by an Australian Registry of Births, Deaths and Marriages.

 Citizenship Certificate (70 points)

-Australian citizenship certificate if you’re a naturalised citizen.
+Australian citizenship certificate if you are a naturalised citizen.

 Medicare Card (25 points)

 Current Medicare card showing your name.
-Good for topping up points.
+Useful for reaching the 100-point total.

 Recent Utility Bill (25 points)